influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/influxql/execute-queries/influxdb-v1-api.md

 - {{% code-placeholder-key %}}`DATABASE_NAME`{{% /code-placeholder-key %}}:
   Name of the database to query
 - {{% code-placeholder-key %}}`API_TOKEN`{{% /code-placeholder-key %}}:
+  InfluxDB token with read permissions on the databases you want to query.

 {{% note %}}
 #### Authenticate with username and password